About the awards

 The awards encompass the opportunity to recognise and reward the success of individuals and organisations in the ACT across 14 categories.
 Winners in aligned categories will go on to compete for national success at the Australian Training Awards.

-15 November 2018: Australian Training Awards presentation evening (Sydney)
+21 November 2019 - Australian Training Awards presentation evening (Brisbane)

-The 2018 Australian Training Awards will be held at the International Convention Centre in Sydney on 15 November 2018.
+The 2019 Australian Training Awards will be held in Brisbane, Queensland on 21 November 2019.